What is Brand Experience?

 Social Media Manager

 Once you develop an understanding of the various places your brand lives, you’ll quickly realize the larger impact each of these roles has on BX.

-For example, let’s say a video is created for social media.
-Yes, it originated in the marketing department, but there’s a good chance this piece of content will be repurposed and redistributed by the sales team, producers, executives, or HR.
-More often than not, it will be seen by people outside of the company too in documents like sales decks, pitch materials, advertisements, welcome letters, and press releases.
+For example, let’s say your company creates a video for social media.
+Yes, it originates in Marketing, but there’s a good chance this piece of content will be repurposed and redistributed by the sales team, producers, executives, and even HR.
+More often than not, it will also be seen in documents like sales decks, pitch materials, advertisements, welcome letters, and press releases.

 It’s clear that modern-day businesses depend on visual materials in everyday operations.
 To acquire new customers and maintain relevancy, brands have started to operate like media companies, and the primary way they do that is by creating content.